vladcc/c-test-harness/README.txt

 Not testing is bad, mkay.

 Ah, yes.
 Don't you just love running tests?
 Yeah, me neither.
 But what can we do about it?
-If your answer is "use array of bool (*)(void) and a macro", you're totally right.
+If your answer is "use an array of bool (*)(void) and a macro" - you're totally right.

 Use the macro for comparing the test results, fill an array with all your test functions, and press play.
 If a test fails you get a message with the function